 I literally used the Ballast book from the very first day I started studying until the very last.
 I was reluctant to purchase it due to the cost, however by the end it was covered in markups and one of my most used study guides.
 It’s helpful to have all 7 tests under ONE cover so you can go back and forth and cross reference certain details that pop up on all exams.
 For example, I found that I needed a refresher on the AIA documents portion on my last few exams, because it had been a few years since I took CDS.
 I’ve used the ballast book countless times to look things up in the office, so I plan on hanging on to it.
 Click HERE for Link to Ballast Book on Amazon or you can Click here for a link to PPI, the Ballast Publisher.
-Use discount code YARCH will work for a 5% discount, as long as PPI isn’t already running a promotion.
+Use discount code YARCH for a 15% discount on PPI’s website.

 I wrote a thorough review of the Ballast book that you should check out.
 Click HERE For my review of the Ballast Book